Mural campaign about HIV/AIDS in South Africa.

 HIV and AIDS have been a priority for Sweden and Sida for many years.
 Sida has a specialized team working on a regional basis with sexual and reproductive health and rights (SRHR), in which work against HIV and AIDS is an important part.
 The team is based at the Swedish Embassy in Lusaka, Zambia and follows a strategy that the Swedish government established in July 2015, "Strategy for Sexual and Reproductive Health and Rights (SRHR) in sub-Saharan Africa 2015-2019".

 Although major challenges still remain to be addressed, it is important to continue building on results achieved so far.
 It is crucial to safeguard continued funding and support for the prevention of HIV.
-There is a great interest around the world in the Sustainable Development Goals, including the goal to eradicate AIDS by 2030.
+There is a great interest around the world in the Global goals for sustainable development, including the goal to eradicate AIDS by 2030.